What are the OWASP Top 10 Vulnerabilities?

 A07: Identification and Authentication Failures

-Failures in user authentication or session management can allow attackers to bypass controls or gain unauthorized access.
+Failures in user authentication or session management, therefore, can allow attackers to bypass controls and, as a result, gain unauthorized access.

 - Prevention: Implement strong authentication (multi-factor where possible), protect against brute-force attacks, and securely manage sessions.